Tightness and solidity in fragments of Peano Arithmetic: Abstract

 Enayat proved that not only $\PA$, but also $\ZF$ and $\Zt$ are solid.
 On the other hand, it was shown in later work by a number of authors that many natural proper fragments of those theories are not even tight.

 Enayat asked whether there is a proper solid subtheory of the theories listed above.
 We answer that question in the case of $\PA$ by proving that for every $n$, there exist both a solid theory and a tight but not neat theory strictly between $\IS{n}$ and $\PA$.
 Moreover, the solid subtheories of $\PA$ can be required to be unable to interpret $\PA$.

-We also obtain some other separations between properties related to tightness, for example by giving an example of a sequential theory that is neat but not semantically tight in the sense of Freire and Hamkins.
+We also provide simple examples of proper solid subtheories of $\ZF$ and $\Zt$, as well as further separations between properties related to tightness, including an example of a sequential theory that is neat but not semantically tight in the sense of Freire and Hamkins.